FNaF Logo

 The game’s logo is created in the horror genre, as is the series itself.
 The blood-red inscription, whose letters are slightly smeared across the wall, leaves a chilling impression.

 The lines in the background convey the image defects the player sees while observing through the cameras.
 Hence, the “snow” in the final letters.
-As a security guard, the character monitors the rooms through a video surveillance system, tracking the animatronics’ movements from whom he needs to hide.
+As a security guard, the character monitors the rooms via a video surveillance system, tracking the animatronics’ movements to determine who he needs to hide.

 The blurry image on the logo also conveys the creaking and hissing sounds accompanying the game.

-The name points to the main goal – to last five nights at Freddy Fazbear’s Pizza.
+The name points to the main goal of lasting five nights at Freddy Fazbear’s Pizza.
 The place is distinguished by a robot show that can be watched while grabbing a bite to eat.
 By the time of the game, the pizzeria is on the brink of closure, and the robots are broken.
-They move independently around the establishment’s 13 rooms at night and scare the player.
+They move independently through the establishment’s 13 rooms at night, scaring the player.
 Freddy Fazbear is an animatronic bear and the central robot named after the pizzeria.
 Therefore, the robot’s name is included in the logo.

 Font and Colors